 The expected service flow picture is based on average calculations performed using historical service data presented using transport service categories, e.g. passenger and freight trains.
 This provides an objective overview of the current service flow.
-By viewing this in line with the planned changes, as presented in chapter 1 and 2 of the capacity strategy, this provides an indication of where in the rail network and to what degree the service picture may change.
+Viewed in the context of the planned changes as presented in Chapter 1 and 2 of the Capacity Strategy, this will provide an indication of where in the rail network and to what extent the service situation may change.